Educational technology: History

+Post pandemic, teachers use digital technologies less but still use them more than they did prior to the COVID-19 pandemic.

 Theory

 Behaviorism

 This theoretical framework was developed in the early 20th century based on animal learning experiments by Ivan Pavlov, Edward Thorndike, Edward C. Tolman, Clark L. Hull, and B.F.
 Skinner.
 Many psychologists used these results to develop theories of human learning, but modern educators generally see behaviorism as one aspect of a holistic synthesis.
 Teaching in behaviorism has been linked to training, emphasizing animal learning experiments.
 Since behaviorism consists of the view of teaching people how to do something with rewards and punishments, it is related to training people.

 B.F.
 Skinner wrote extensively on improvements in teaching based on his functional analysis of verbal behavior and wrote "The Technology of Teaching", an attempt to dispel the myths underlying contemporary education as well as promote his system he called programmed instruction.
 Ogden Lindsley developed a learning system, named Celeration, which was based on behavior analysis but substantially differed from Keller's and Skinner's models.